Affordable funeral or cremation in Biloxi, MS

 Cremation Costs

-A cremation will generally save you around 40 – 50% on the cost of a traditional burial.
-But you can also save further by considering a direct cremation and coordinating your own memorial services.
-Your church and other support networks may assist you with this.
-It is possible to make your own memorial products for a service, saving you further expenditure.
+A cremation generally saves around 40 – 50% on the cost of a traditional burial.
+However, you can also save further by considering a direct cremation and coordinating your own memorial services.

-Low-cost cremation in Biloxi
+Low-cost cremation in Biloxi, MS

 If you are interested in a low-cost Biloxi cremation, we suggest contacting the DFS Memorials provider.
 They cover the Gulf Coast region from Bay St. Louis to Pascagoula / Moss Point.